AdaCore/libadalang/README.md

 * Full support for parsing the Ada 2012 syntax, plus SPARK extensions.
-* Error tolerant parsing: the parser must be able to recover from simple errors and provide a 'best-guess' tree.
+* Error tolerant parsing: the parser must be able to recover from simple errors and provide a "best-guess" tree.
-* Full symbol resolution respecting Ada 2012 - and prior Ada versions -
+* Full symbol resolution respecting Ada 2012 – and prior Ada versions –
   semantics.
 * Bindings to a variety of languages, including Ada, C, Python and Java, so that tools can be written from various ecosystems.